marcelcarter-lab/web-design-collection/README.md

 The goal of this repository is to:

-- Practice front-end development skills
+- Practice front end development skills
 - Improve website design techniques
 - Store past projects and experiments
 - Showcase learning progress over time